 If you’re getting bored with your current fitness routine, or aren’t seeing results, it’s time for a new challenge.
 Avid yogi?
 Try an outdoor boot camp.
 Distance runner?
 Add TRX classes for strength and stability.
 If the thought of stepping that far outside of your comfort zone makes you break out in a cold sweat, try revisiting a blast from the past.
 I loved swimming as a kid, so I’m adding laps back to my workout rotation.

 5. Update your workout wardrobe.

-If you’re ready for some strategic self-care spending, especially if all you own is the previously mentioned head-to-toe black or a pile of cotton tees, treat yourself to new activewear with a Fitness Edit.
+If you’re ready for some strategic self-care spending, especially if all you own is the previously mentioned head-to-toe black or a pile of cotton tees, treat yourself to new activewear with an Active Edit.
 I’m a sucker for cute gym clothes and am always more inclined to sneak in an early-morning workout when I’m excited about what I’m wearing.
 My go-to is usually a fun matching leggings and sports bra set topped with a bright tank or graphic tee.
 Plus, new workouts may require gear that’s better equipped for the task.
 The sports bras you wear for yoga may not offer the support you need for running.

 6. Tune in.

 For me, great music is everything when it comes to keeping my energy up throughout a workout.
 Discovering the music-fueled YouTube channel, Blogilates, was a game-changer for me.
 Founder and certified fitness instructor, Cassey Ho, has fused the best of pilates with upbeat tunes you actually want to groove to, all with a big dose of body-positivity.
 Find a group fitness class with music that gets you going, or create an inspiring new playlist for your next cardio session.